Kathleen Byerly: Navy career

 Following graduation, she joined the United States Navy.
 In 1968, she married Kellie Byerly, a fellow naval officer.
 Most women resigned on getting married, but she defied the convention of the time and remained on active duty.
 In May 1975, she held the rank of lieutenant commander, and was a Navy executive and aide to Rear Admiral Allen E. Hill.
 She was the first female officer in the Navy to serve as the flag secretary to an admiral commanding an operational staff.
 Byerly was one of the twelve women named by Time magazine as Time Person of the Year for 1975, and featured on the cover.
 While WAVES had served on flag officers' staffs before, her role was far more important.
 She headed the admiral's staff, and had the responsibility for dealing with the nine Pacific training commands.

 In 1977, Byerly was one of six officers who sued the United States Secretary of the Navy and the United States Secretary of Defense, arguing that their prospects for promotion had been unfairly limited by their inability to go to sea on ships.
 Under the 1948, Women's Armed Services Integration Act, the service secretaries had the right to discharge women without cause, and women were restricted from flying combat aircraft or serving on ships that might one day have to engage in combat.
 One of her fellow plaintiffs, a pilot, was told that she could deliver supplies to a ship, but not land on it.
 In 1978, United States District Judge John Sirica ruled that the law was unconstitutional, clearing the way for women to serve.
 The ruling opened up 9,000 jobs at sea to women.
 Perhaps as importantly, it gave women the opportunity to command ships.

 Byerly did not get to serve on a warship, but she was eventually promoted to captain.
 She became the special assistant to the Chief of Naval Operations for women's policy, and helped prepare a 1987 study on sexism and career opportunities for women in the Navy.
 The following year she became the New York Recruiting District's first ever female executive officer.
 While there she met Thomas Bruyere, another fellow naval officer.
 She divorced her first husband and married Bruyere in 1988.
 Through her second marriage, she acquired three stepsons.
-In June 1991, she assumed command of the Orlando Naval Training Center in Orlando, Florida.
+In June 1991, she assumed command of the Orlando Naval Recruit Training Command in Orlando, Florida.
 It had been criticized for the manner in which it had handled allegations of rape and sexual harassment, and it was slated for closure.
 Under her command, training of its 30,000 enlistees a year was integrated.